HwWobbe/DefinitiveData-DeltaAlerts/README.md

 * spawn a portion of this README as a separate file in the AdManCa repos ; retrieve and incorporate via a PR.
-* * 08-22: a bit of a time delay has been imposed.
+* * 08-22: a bit of a time crunch has been imposed, so daily Pulse comments may be reduced

 # 2022-08:
 ### -08-20: checking the new TiddlyHub design